 Natural Environment Group

 The Natural Environment Group (NEG) was set up in 2004 and takes forward issues and actions identified by the annual survey for the Solent Marine Sites (SEMS) management scheme.
-It is a subsidiary group of the overall SEMS Management Group and reports to that group, it meets biannually in spring and autumn.
+It is an independent subsidiary group of the overall SEMS Management Group; it meets biannually in spring and autumn.
 Natural England Chair the group and the Solent Forum office provides the secretariat.

 NEG Newsletter

-NEG produces an annual newsletter, the last two editions are available below.
+NEG produces an annual newsletter, the latest editions are available below.

 Aims and Objectives